Water Industry Act 1991: Part 2: Water undertakers

-Part 3 Water Supply
+Part 3 Water supply

-Part 3 imposes a duty to maintain an efficient and economical water supply system and proscribes minimum standards of performance in connection with water supply.
+Part 3 imposes a duty to maintain an efficient and economical water supply system and prescribes minimum standards of performance in connection with water supply.

 Standards of wholesomeness

 Clause 67 of the act allows the Secretary of State to proscribe Standards of wholesomeness for water; prescribing the purposes for which the water is to be suitable; substances that are to be present or absent and the concentrations.